Back to Blog

 I recall attending a search marketing conference in Seattle in 2008.
 I overheard someone say, "Bing likes my writing better and Google likes his writing better."
 That sounded like a lot of work to me.
 And those things will still happen in teams because their heads will be stuck in marketing blogs and parroting the latest experts about what's happening with the latest Google updates and making wholesale changes without looking under the hood first.
 Then another group will be building a secret formula because they're convinced they found a weak spot in ChatGPT's armor that will let them take their competitor out of the answer.
 Wholly unaware that a training data update is just two weeks away.
 Instead of a clear marketing plan, you've just fragmented the whole team and scattered your brand message across a dozen different approaches.

 Think about how companies responded to email when fax machines were dominant.
 Some doubled down on fax infrastructure while others started building email systems.
-Where are you putting your resources - building better fax workflows or preparing for the next interface shift?
+Where are you putting your resources, building better fax workflows or preparing for the next interface shift?
 If Siri or Alexa or GPT Voice can't retrieve anything about your company or product other than a bunch of co-occurring keywords, what will they say about you?
+And if the model has never encountered your brand in its training data, will it say anything at all?

 Practical Audit Framework